mjhea0/flaskr-tdd/README.md

   $ source env/bin/activate
   ```

-  > **NOTE**: You know that you are in a virtual env, as the actual "env" is now show before the $ in your terminal - (env).
+  > **NOTE**: You know that you are in a virtual env, as the actual "env" is now showing before the $ in your terminal - (env).
 To exit the virtual environment, use the command `deactivate`, then you can reactivate by navigating back to the directory and running - `source env/bin/activate`.

 1. Install Flask with pip: